 San Diego Chargers at New York Jets (-3.5)

 Here’s a bit of a train wreck matchup, featuring two underachieving teams and two coach-GM combos that are clearly either on the way out, or very much on the hot seat.
 Mark Sanchez has officially been benched and Greg McElroy will start for New York.
 McElroy did lead a game-winning drive for the Jets a few weeks back against Arizona.
 On the other side, Ryan Mathews is out for the rest of the year, removing depth from San Diego’s struggling run game.
-The Chargers are one of the bigger Jekyll and Hyde teams, getting blown out by the Panthers just one week after dominating the Steelers.
-San Diego still has plenty of weapons, with Philip Rivers, Antonio Gates and Danario Alexander being included in that group.
+The Chargers are one of the bigger Jekyll and Hyde teams.
+One week, it’s a blowout versus the Panthers.
+That followed a dominating victory over Pittsburgh.
+San Diego has plenty of weapons, with Philip Rivers, Antonio Gates and Danario Alexander a part of that group.
 Meanwhile, the Jets have struggled offensively.
 Overall, New York is better running the ball (10th in the NFL), but will face a San Diego defense that is ranked 7th against the run.
 San Diego is stronger throwing the ball, but the Jets are ranked second against the pass, with only Pittsburgh allowing fewer yards through the air.
 In the end, it’s hard to trust a Jets team that is struggling and will be starting its third string quarterback, especially with the spread set at 3 ½.
 Take San Diego and the points.

 KP’s Pick: San Diego

 Tennessee Titans at Green Bay Packers (-11.5)